-Aphasia affects more than 2 ½ million Americans.
-It robs one of the ability to communicate, cutting people off from their family, friends, health care providers, and everyday life.
+Aphasia robs a person of the ability to communicate, cutting them off from their family, friends, health care providers, and everyday life.

 Along with the person who has aphasia, there are impacts upon the family members as well.

 The hallmark symptom of aphasia is difficulty recalling words.
 This is like having that “tip of the tongue” feeling all day long.

 A person with aphasia may say one word but mean something else.